trappmartin/website/content/english/_index.md

 ### Short Bio
 I am an [Academy of Finland](https://www.aka.fi/en/) postdoctoral researcher in the Department of Computer Science at [Aalto University](https://www.aalto.fi/en), Finland, and a member of the [ELLIS](https://ellis.eu/) society.
-My research is centered around **uncertainty quantification** with a particular interest on **tractability, principled approaches, and large-scale settings** with applications in deep learning.
+My research is centred around **uncertainty quantification** to make machine learning more reliable.
+I have a particular interest in **tractable and principled** approaches and in **large-scale settings** with applications in computer vision.
-I conduct research torgheter with many amazing colleagues & collaborators and closely work with the team of my postdoc advisor [Arno Solin](https://users.aalto.fi/~asolin/).
+I conduct research together with many amazing colleagues & collaborators, and closely work with the team of my postdoc advisor [Arno Solin](https://users.aalto.fi/~asolin/).

-Before joining Aalto, I completed my PhD at Graz University of Technology, Austria, under the supervision of [Franz Pernkopf](https://www.spsc.tugraz.at/people/franz-pernkopf.html) and [Robert Peharz](https://robert-peharz.github.io/).
+Before joining Aalto, I completed my PhD at Graz University of Technology, Austria, under the supervision of [Franz Pernkopf](https://www.spsc.tugraz.at/people/franz-pernkopf.html) and advised by [Robert Peharz](https://robert-peharz.github.io/).
-During my PhD I was a research assistant at the [Austrian Research Institute for AI](https://www.ofai.at/) and at the [Computational and Biological Learning lab](https://www.cbl-cambridge.org/) of the University of Cambridge, UK, where I worked on [Turing.jl](https://turinglang.org/).
+During my PhD I was simultaneously a research assistant at the [Austrian Research Institute for AI](https://www.ofai.at/) and worked for several month at the [Computational and Biological Learning lab](https://www.cbl-cambridge.org/) of the University of Cambridge, UK, as research assistant.
+I have been actively involved in the development of [Turing.jl](https://turinglang.org/) and remain a strong supporter of open-source software.
 I finished my master's degree at the Vienna University of Technology and was a research assistant at [VRVis](https://www.vrvis.at/) at the same time.

 <br/>

 ### Research Interests
-I am broadly interested in probabilistic machine learning with a particular interest in efficient uncertainty quantification and ways to utilize tractable inference to establish more trustworthy machine learning.
+I am broadly interested in probabilistic machine learning with a particular interest in computational and principled approaches to uncertainty quantification as well as ways to utilize tractable inference to establish more trustworthy machine learning.
 Currently, I am particularly excited about the following research questions:

 - How can we quantify uncertainties efficiently and effectively in the case of large-scale systems?
 - What are the limits of tractable yet expressive models and how can we push this frontier?
-- How can we identify and encode function-space priors and constraints in deep learning models?
+- How can we identify and encode function-space model assumptions or structural output constraints in deep learning models?

-Moreover, I am particularly interested in how we can utilize probabilistic (and causal) reasoning to build more reliable machine learning systems.

 <br/>